-See Connecting an AV receiver or amplifier below to connect an AV receiver or amplifier using an HDMI cable.
+Connect a TV to the HDMI OUT (MAIN) terminal.
+Another TV or a projector can be connected to HDMI OUT (SUB).
+See Connecting an AV receiver or amplifier on page 17 to connect an AV receiver or amplifier using an HDMI cable.

-- Hold the plug when connecting and disconnecting the cable. - Placing a load on the plug could result in faulty contact and no video signals being output.
+- Hold the plug when connecting and disconnecting the cable. - Placing a load on the plug could result in faulty contact and no video signals being output. - The KURO LINK function will not work if connected to the HDMI OUT (SUB) terminal.
+To use the KURO LINK function, connect the TV to the HDMI OUT (MAIN) terminal.